gzu-ai/website/content/authors/ruima/_index.md

 - Grad Students
 ---

 I am a first-year master's student at Guizhou University, new to research but passionate about it.
-Outside of my research, I enjoy sports, especially table tennis.
+Outside of my research, I enjoy sports especially.